interserver/mailbaby-api-samples/openapi-client/gdscript/apis/SendingApi.md

 # **send_mail**   { #send_mail }
 <a name="send_mail"></a>

-> `send_mail(to: String,from: String,subject: String,body: String,id = null, on_success: Callable, on_failure: Callable)`
+> `send_mail(to: SendMailTo,from: String,subject: String,body: String,id = null, on_success: Callable, on_failure: Callable)`

 Sends an Email

-Sends an email through one of your mail orders.  *Note*: If you want to send to multiple recipients or use file attachments use the advsend (Advanced Send) call instead.
+Sends an email through one of your mail orders using a simple flat set of fields.
+This is the quickest way to send a single-recipient plain-text or HTML message.  **HTML detection** is automatic — if the `body` value contains any HTML tags the message will be sent as `text/html`; otherwise it is sent as `text/plain`.
+The `from` address is also automatically set as the `Reply-To` header.  *Note*: If you need to send to multiple recipients, add CC/BCC, or include file attachments, use `POST /mail/advsend` instead.
+If you have a pre-built RFC 822 message (e.g. already DKIM-signed), use `POST /mail/rawsend`.
+On success the response `text` field contains the relay transaction ID.
+This ID can be used with `GET /mail/log` (via the `mailid` query parameter) to look up the delivery record.

 ### Example